Eczema and Stress: Understanding the Connection and How to Manage It

 Eczema and stress often fuel each other, but understanding their connection allows you to take control.
 With the right skincare routine and stress management strategies, you can reduce flare-ups and feel more comfortable in your skin.
 Start small, be consistent, and give your body the care it deserves.

-Q1: Can stress cause eczema?
+Q1: Can stress cause eczema flare-ups?

 Q2: Does stress make eczema worse?

-Q5: How long does stress eczema last?
+Q5: How long do stress-related eczema flare-ups last?

-Q6: Can high stress cause eczema?
+Q6: Can chronic stress trigger eczema?